Skip to main content

 • Track your registration status in Settings > Trust.

-• Once approved, you can start messaging US numbers in compliance with carrier requirements.
+• Once approved, you can start messaging US phone numbers in compliance with carrier requirements and enable CNAM for your tenant.

 Did this answer your question?